Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: Estimation in the presence of false positive reports

 In the main text, we introduce a strategy for estimating $\bar{v}_{H,F}$.
 If there was also a strategy for estimating $y^{+}_{F,H}$, then we could use Equation~\ref{eqn:nt-id-tp} to estimate $N_H$, even if some reports are false positives.
 Unfortunately, we cannot typically estimate $y^{+}_{F,H}$ directly from $F$, since any attempt to do so would learn about $y_{F,H}$ instead.
 Therefore, we propose that researchers collect information about $y_{F,H}$ and then estimate an adjustment factor that relates $y_{F,H}$ to $y^{+}_{F,H}$.
 This approach leads us to introduce a new quantity called the \emph{precision of out-reports}, $\prc_F$:

 The precision is useful because it relates the observed out-reports, $y_{F,H}$ to the true positive out-reports, $y^{+}_{F,H}$.
 It varies from 0, when none of the out-reports are true positives, to 1, when the out-reports are perfect.
-Even if false-positive reports are possible, the precision allows us to derive an identity that relates out-reports to $N_H$:
+The precision allows us to derive an identity that relates out-reports to $N_H$:

 Equation~\ref{eqn:nt-tp} then suggests the estimator:

 If we could find a consistent and essentially unbiased estimator for $\prc_F$, then we could use Equation \ref{eqn:nt-hat-tp} to form a consistent and essentially unbiased estimator for $N_H$, even in the presence of false positive reports.